Serena Williams: Legacy

+Williams has won the Laureus World Sports Award for Sportswoman of the Year a record four times (2003, 2010, 2016, 2018).
+In 2017, BBC Sport users selected Williams as the greatest female tennis player of the Open Era.
+In 2018, a Tennis.com panel arrived at the same conclusion.
+In December 2019, the Associated Press named her Female Athlete of the Decade for the 2010s.
+In 2020, the Tennis Channel ranked Williams as the greatest female tennis player in history.
+In 2024, the International Sports Press Association (AIPS) voted her as the best female athlete of the past 100 years.
+In December 2025, The Sporting News ranked her as the sixth greatest athlete of the quarter century and the highest-ranked tennis player.
+She is the highest-earning woman athlete of all time.

 "It all starts with Venus and Serena.
 The demonstration effect.
 The power of seeing two African-American girls with braids in the finals of the biggest tournaments in the world in a predominantly white sport.
 Just a huge impact that really can't be overstated.
 [They] attracted thousands of girls [to] the sport, not just African-American but all backgrounds and races."